misfist/petfinder-search-rescue/readme.txt

 	-You will need to generate a free Petfinder API key on Petfinder here: 		http://www.petfinder.com/developers/api-key.
 	-Your shelter ID is your Petfinder username, usually your state abbreviation plus 		3 digits.
 5. Replace count with the number of animals you wish to display (more animals means more load time)
-6. Go to Settings -> Petfinder: Search & Rescue to customize colors, add link to adoption form, and add information about adopting at your shelter.
+6. Go to Settings -> WordPress Petfinder Listing to customize colors, add link to adoption form, and add information about adopting at your shelter.
-7. Go to Appearance -> Widgets to add the Petfinder: Search & Rescue widget and link back to your adoptable pets (not required)
+7. Go to Appearance -> Widgets to add the WordPress Petfinder Listing widget and link back to your adoptable pets (not required)

 == Frequently Asked Questions ==